 SEO helps your website show up in search results without paying for ads, while PPC gets your paid ads to the top of the page.

-Using SEO and PPC together works well because PPC can quickly show which keywords are bringing in the most traffic.
+Using SEO and PPC together works well because PPC can quickly show which keywords drive the most traffic.
 You can then use those keywords to improve your SEO.

 On the flip side, a strong SEO presence can lower the cost of your PPC ads because your website already ranks well.